bdremadhav/StreamGrids/README.md

 ----------------
 # Building

 Now build StreamGrids using (note StreamGrids may not compile if the settings.xml is not passed from the commandline so be sure to use the -s option.
-When building for the first time, it might take a while as maven resolves and downloads the jar libraries from diffrent repositories.⏎
+When building for the first time, it might take a while as maven resolves and downloads the jar libraries from diffrent repositories.

 mvn -s settings.xml clean install -P cdh52⏎

 -----------------
-Installing StreamGrids⏎
+# Installing StreamGrids⏎

-After building StreamGrids successfully run⏎
+After building StreamGrids successfully run

-sh install-scripts.sh local⏎
+sh install-scripts.sh local

-It'll install the StreamGrids scripts and artifacts in /home/cloudera/bdre⏎
+It'll install the StreamGrids scripts and artifacts in /home/cloudera/bdre

 # Using StreamGrids

-After a successful build, start the StreamGrids UI service⏎ [ StreamGrids]$ sh quick-run.sh⏎
+After a successful build, start the StreamGrids UI service

+[cloudera@quickstart ~/StreamGrids]$ sh quick-run.sh⏎

-Use Google Chrome browser from the host machine and open http://VM_IP:28850/mdui/pages/content.page⏎ Login using admin/zaq1xsw2⏎
+Use Google Chrome browser from the host machine and open http://VM_IP:28850/mdui/pages/content.page⏎

+Login using admin/zaq1xsw2⏎